B0st0wn/hass-unraid/README.md

 ## Credits

 * Original author(s): IDmedia and contributors.
-* This fork by B0st0wn focuses on structure, resilience, and extra telemetry for Home Assistant.
+* This fork focuses on structure, resilience, and extra telemetry for Home Assistant.